oddbird/oddleventy/content/blog/2022/platform-tools.md

 But this is a distinction
 with very little at stake.
-So long as authors can use their favorite format, and the output really does provide the same _meaning_ as the input -- it's not a barrier for authors
+So long as authors can use their favorite format -- and the output really does provide the same _meaning_ as the input -- it's not a barrier for authors